 If you’re considering a Citi business credit card but are frustrated by your lack of options, you should also take a close look at personal credit cards from Citi.
 (Yes, you can use a personal card for business expenses.)

 The Citi ThankYou Rewards program has a pretty valuable option: the Citi Premier® Card.
 For a $95 annual fee, this travel card lets you rack up 3X Citi ThankYou points on restaurant, supermarket, gas station, hotel and air travel purchases.
+Plus, for a limited time, earn a total of 10 ThankYou® Points per $1 spent on hotel, car rentals, and attractions (excluding air travel) booked on the Citi Travel℠ portal (through June 30, 2024).
 This may be a better option for your business if you don’t often fly with one specific airline.

 How to choose a Citi business credit card